 Following these courses, students arrange tutorials in the three major topic areas required by the department: (1) advanced history; (2) value theory; (3) theory of knowledge, metaphysics, philosophy of science, philosophy of language, or analytic.
 Most often, it is while taking these tutorials that students begin to focus on an area of particular interest to them.
 It is from this area of interest that students will choose a thesis topic and an advisor to guide them in research, related tutorials and writing.

 During the student's last year, the thesis is written and defended.
 Each semester the program requires that students take Philosophy Practicum.
 This is a one-credit course meant to informally cover topics relevant to the study as well as to the profession of philosophy.
 For example, students will meet colloquium speakers and candidates for positions in the department; discuss the ongoing research of faculty members, practice writing and teaching.
-Students must also take symbolic logic and satisfy a foreign language requirement.

 All students are urged to select an area outside philosophy for concentration.
 Areas most often chosen are: English, psychology, history, art, and mathematics.
 Although the department does not require mathematics courses, it does encourage the development of a reasonable degree of mastery in this subject area.
 The Philosophy program of study in the Honors Tutorial College is highly flexible, and every effort will be made to shape it to fit the needs and interests of dedicated students.